MazrimT/pi_stream/README.md

 TODO:
+* get it running on a zero 2 w
 * if stream fails for some reason exit the subprocess and set config back to "off".
     * this happens now if it's closed and when server starts, but not if it fails.
 * move all relavent stream config to config.toml file and a section on the settings page.